viamrobotics/docs/docs/getting-started/installation.md

 # Installing Viam RDK Server on Raspberry Pi

-## Resources
+## Hardware Requirements

 This tutorial requires the following hardware:

-* Raspberry Pi Single Board Computer
+* A Raspberry Pi Single Board Computer
-* microSD card
+* A microSD card
-* an internet connected computer
+* An internet connected computer
-* a way to connect the microSD card to the computer (ex, microSD slot or microSD reader)
+* A way to connect the microSD card to the computer (ex, microSD slot or microSD reader)

 Before installing the Viam RDK, you will need a Raspberry Pi running a 64-bit linux distribution.
 If you do not have linux installed on your Raspberry Pi, skip ahead to [Installing Raspian on the Raspberry Pi](installation.md#installing-raspian-on-the-raspberry-pi).
 If you already have a Raspberry Pi with linux installed on it, check if the linux installation on your Raspberry Pi is 64-bit.
-First, `ssh` into your pi and then run `lscpu`.
+First, `ssh` into your Pi and then run `lscpu`.
 Example output:
 ![lscpu-output](../tutorials/img/lscpu-output.png)
 If the line of output which reads “Architecture:     <value>” has a value which ends in 64, skip ahead to [Installing viam-server](installation.md#installing-viam-server).
 Otherwise continue to [Installing Raspian on the Raspberry Pi](installation.md#installing-raspian-on-the-raspberry-pi).